yu-ming-chen/tp/docs/team/yu-ming-chen.md

 object created into NUSave.
 8. The `CreateBudgetCommand` then returns a `CommandResult` indicating the successful addition of the `Budget` object.

-With the above sequence, a budget will be successfully created by the user in his NUSave application, and it will be reflected on the user interface.
+With the above sequence, a budget will be successfully created by the user in his NUSave application and will be reflected on the user interface.

 -------